koding/kdlearn/faq/transfer-files/index.md

 Getting a few files to your Koding VM is simple and there are a variety of methods.
 We've put together a short video titled [Importing your files](/videos) in the Video's section of Koding University.
 Check that out for a simple drag-drop method to upload a few files.

 ### I want to copy or download a large number of files
 To copy several files, we prepared a number of guides that can help you.
-Head over to our [file transfer category](/categories/file-transfer) and chose one of the methods that you think best suits your needs.
+Head over to our [file transfer category](/categories/file-transfer) and choose one of the methods that you think best suits your needs.

 ### I want to download my files
 If you want an easier way to download your files follow this steps: